 There are a couple of other espresso beverages that you may be interested in since you’re looking at the long black vs Americano compared:

-- Lungo: This one sounds really similar to Americanos and long blacks, but it’s really just a long espresso pull.
-That means more water—up to double the normal amount—is sent through the espresso.
-Like straight espresso but feel like lingering over a cup of coffee with friends or the paper?
+- Lungo: This one sounds really similar to Americanos and long blacks beverages, but it’s really just a long espresso pull.
+That means more water—up to double the normal amount—is sent through the espresso drinks.
+Like straight espresso beverage but feel like lingering over a cup of coffee with friends or the paper?
 This is your happy medium.
 It can also be less bitter than shorter pulls.

 - Flat white: Similar to a latte (just a café latte, no special flavors) and also more popular around Australia and New Zealand until recently.
 Starbucks added it to their menu not too long ago and some smaller chains followed suit.
-The flat white, just like the long black, put a heavier emphasis on the espresso flavor.
+The flat white, just like the long black coffee, put a heavier emphasis on the espresso flavor.
 In this case, however, there is less milk (usually whole milk) rather than a different pour order.
-These are typically smaller than lattes and have less foam.
+These are typically smaller than lattes and have less foam or cream.

 - Short black: Sounds more special than it is.
 It’s just a shot of espresso.

-- Red-eye/shot in the dark: If you really need a major caffeine fix, replace the hot water with brewed coffee.
-The espresso shots go into that as if you’re making a long black.
+- Red-eye/shot in the dark: If you really need a major coffee caffeine fix, replace the hot water with brewed coffee.
+The espresso drink goes into that as if you’re making a long black coffee.
+One single shot and you´ll be ready.